jjneely/whisper-backup/README.md

   --splay=SPLAY         Sleep a random time between 0 and N seconds before
                         starting, default 0
   -h, --help            show this help message and exit

 ```

 Notes:
 * Purge removes Whisper backups in the datastore for Whisper files not
   presently on the server.
 Such as deleted or moved Whisper files.
+A setting
+  of 0 will immediately purge backups for metrics not on the local disk.

 Requirements
 ------------